document is to be used as a guideline to plan for staffing,

 staff person will do at the branch library.

-Conference and the Rural Libraries Conference and similar
+Library Association Annual Conference and the Rural Libraries

-individuals and groups about the importance of libraries.
+and speaking to individuals and groups about the importance of

 The District cannot use public